 undergraduate Majors (B.A. or B.S.)

-Students planning to major in a foreign language select courses, with the consent of their adviser, carefully observing sequential relationships.
-Students seeking foreign language teaching certification must take a series of education and foreign language education courses.
-See the FLT Certification section for more information.
+Students planning to major in a world language select courses, with the consent of their advisor, carefully observing sequential relationships.
+Students seeking world language teaching certification must take a series of education and world language education courses.
+See the WLT Certification page for more information.

 Study abroad is strongly recommended, primarily through the International Programs Office.
 The department sponsors summer program in Spain and study in Austria.

 World language majors are required to take a 3-credit world literature course.
 They may take one LIT 300- or 400- level course focusing on works by authors of French, German, Italian, Spanish, or other literary traditions or related topics, such as literary theory, the relationship of literature and the arts, or comparative approaches.
 For course descriptions, see the course catalog.